skvadrik/re2c/BUILD.md

     the code with Undefined Behavior Sanitizer to check for undefined behavior errors.

-A simple build (objects are generated in a separate build directory):
+A simple build (objects are generated in a separate build directory named `.build`):
   ```
   $ mkdir .build && cd .build && cmake .. && cmake --build .
   ```